SidG13/CrotalusVenomFxnGenomics/README.md

 # CrotalusVenomFxnGenomics
-Code for replicating main figures and key analyses from &lt;paper>
+Code and associated data for replicating main figures and key analyses from &lt;paper>